 Under the federal securities laws, Odetics' directors and officers and any persons holding more than 10% of Odetics' common stock are required to report their ownership of Odetics' common stock and any changes in that ownership to the SEC.
 Specific due dates for these reports have been established, and Odetics is required to report in this proxy statement any failure to file by these dates.
-Based solely on its review of copies of the reports on Forms 3, 4 and 5 received by Odetics with respect to the fiscal year ended March 31, 2000, and the written representations received from the reporting persons that no other reports were required, Odetics believes that all directors, executive officers and persons who own more than 10% of Odetics' common stock have complied with the reporting requirements of Section 16(a) and have filed all reports required by such section, except that the following transactions were reported late: Mr. Wright's sale of 3,000 shares of Class A common stock in January 2000, Mr. Fruehauf's sale of 3,000 shares of Class A common stock in February 2000, and Mr. Gudmundson's gift of 200 shares in February 2000.
-In addition, Mr. Wright's 5,000 shares of Class B common stock were erroneously reported as being shares of Class A common stock when he filed his Initial Statement of Beneficial Ownership in November 1993.
-All of such late or erroneous reports have now been filed or correctly amended, as the case may be.
+Based solely on its review of copies of the reports on Forms 3, 4 and 5 received by Odetics with respect to the fiscal year ended March 31, 2001, and the written representations received from the reporting persons that no other reports were required, Odetics believes that all directors, executive officers and persons who own more than 10% of Odetics' common stock have complied with the reporting requirements of Section 16(a) and have filed all reports required by such section.